gvwilson/sdxpy/src/binary/index.md

 if the first byte of the character is `11101101` then:

 -   the first 1 signals that this is a multi-byte character;
--   the next two 1's signal that the character includes bits from the following two bytes as well as this one;
+-   the next two 1's signal the character includes bits from the following two bytes as well;
 -   the 0 separates the byte count from the first few bits used in the character;
     and
 -   the final 1101 is the first four bits of the character.